vikram216/vehicle-detection-tracking/writeup_template.md

 | LAB        | 10           | 8               |
 | LAB        | 10           | 16              |

+### Step 4: Pick a best combination of Color Space, Orientations, Pixels per cell to use in extracting the image features and train a classifier using SVM.

 After training the classifier on all the above mentioned combinations, this is the summary of the results.
 Looking at the results below, one can say that clearly YUV Color space with 11 orientations and 16 Pixels per cell is the winner considering the very low training time and highest accuracy.